 Michelle had every intention of behaving when this night started.
 Michelle and Adam had discussed it thoroughly.
 She was ready to start properly dating again.
-They decided that they were going to treat this like a first day—a fresh start—completely ignoring the last nine months where they had been in this half relationship half not limbo ever since he made it clear to her that he had feelings of that nature for her.
+They decided that they were going to treat this like a first date—a fresh start—completely ignoring the last nine months where they had been in this half relationship half not limbo ever since he made it clear to her that he had feelings of that nature for her.

-So, when they made plans, they were going to do it up first date proper, old fashioned.
+So, when they made plans, they were going to do it up first date proper, old-fashioned.
 She dressed up nice and he made reservations at a several star restaurant.
-They went for a short walk down by the board walk, and he brought her back to her house for a relatively early night.
-He gave her a small kiss, and headed back to his car.
+They went for a short walk down by the boardwalk, and he brought her back to her house for a relatively early night.
+He gave her a small kiss and headed back to his car.

 She waited until she could see him exit the apartment building before she hit send on her phone.
 She watched as he paused on the sidewalk in front of his car, reached into his coat pocket, stared at the phone in confusion.
 He put the phone to his ear, and she heard, “Hello?”

 “Adam.
 I’m in such a good mood right now, ask me why.”

 She could see his shoulders shake with the laugh.
 “Oh yeah?
 Why are you in such a good mood?”

 “I just got home from the greatest date with the best guy.
 And his ass looks so good in his suit pants.”

 The present tense is what got him to finally turn around and look up at the window.
 She waved at him, and he gave her a little wave back.
 “Good date, huh?”

 “Real good date.
 One of my best I think.”
 She smiled and put her forehead against the window.